 Digital Signature Origin Part

 The Digital Signature Origin part is the starting point for navigating through the signatures in a package.
-The package implementer shall include only one Digital Signature Origin part in a package and it shall be targeted from the package root using the well-defined relationship type specified in Annex E. [M6.1] When creating the first Digital Signature XML Signature part, the package implementer shall create the Digital Signature Origin part, if it does not exist, in order to specify a relationship to that Digital Signature XML Signature part.
-[M6.2] If there are no Digital Signature XML Signature parts in the package, the Digital Signature Origin part is optional.
+Zero or one Digital Signature Origin part shall exist in a package and it shall be targeted from the package root using the well-defined relationship type specified in Annex E. [M6.1] This part shall exist if the package contains any Digital Signature XML Signature parts, and is optional otherwise.
 [O6.2] Relationships to the Digital Signature XML Signature parts are defined in the Relationships part.
-The producer should not create any content in the Digital Signature Origin part itself.
+No content should exist in the Digital Signature Origin part itself.
 [S6.1]

+Digital Signature XML Signature Part

-The producer shall create Digital Signature XML Signature parts that have a relationship from the Digital Signature Origin part and the consumer shall use that relationship to locate signature information within the package.
+Digital Signature XML Signature parts are targeted from the Digital Signature Origin part by a relationship that uses the well-defined relationship type specified in Annex E. Digital Signature XML Signature parts contain digital signature markup.
+Zero or more may exist in a package.
+[O6.4]Each Digital Signature XML Signature part shall be the target of a relationship from the Digital Signature Origin part.
 [M6.3]

-Digital Signature XML Signature Part

-Digital Signature XML Signature parts are targeted from the Digital Signature Origin part by a relationship that uses the well-defined relationship type specified in Annex E. The Digital Signature XML Signature part contains digital signature markup.
-The producer might create zero or more Digital Signature XML Signature parts in a package.
-[O6.4]

 Digital Signature Certificate Part

 If present, the Digital Signature Certificate part contains an X.509 certificate for validating the signature.
-Alternatively, the producer might store the certificate as a separate part in the package, might embed it within the Digital Signature XML Signature part itself, or might not include it in the package if certificate data is known or can be obtained from a local or remote certificate store.
+Alternatively, in lieu of using a Digital Signature Certificate part, the certificate may exist as a separate part in the package, may be embedded within the Digital Signature XML Signature part itself, or may not be included in the package at all if certificate data is known or can be obtained from a local or remote certificate store.
 [O6.5]

 The package digital signature infrastructure supports X.509 certificate technology for signer authentication.

-If the certificate is represented as a separate part within the package, the producer shall target that certificate Annex Efrom the appropriate Digital Signature XML Signature part by a Digital Signature Certificate relationship as specified in Annex E and the consumer shall use that relationship to locate the certificate.
-[M6.4] The producer might sign the part holding the certificate.
-[O6.6] The content types of the Digital Signature Certificate part and the relationship targeting it from the Digital Signature XML Signature part are defined in Annex E, Producers might share Digital Signature Certificate parts by using the same certificate to create more than one signature.
-[O6.7] Producers generating digital signatures should not create Digital Signature Certificate parts that are not the target of at least one Digital Signature Certificate relationship from a Digital Signature XML Signature part.
-In addition, producers should remove a Digital Signature Certificate part if removing the last Digital Signature XML Signature part that has a Digital Signature Certificate relationship to it.
+If the certificate is represented as a separate part within the package, that certificate shall be the target of a Digital Signature Certificate relationship, as specified in Annex E, from the appropriate Digital Signature XML Signature part .
+[M6.4] The part containing the certificate may be signed.
+[O6.6] The media types of the Digital Signature Certificate part and the relationship targeting it from the Digital Signature XML Signature part are defined in Annex E. A Digital Signature Certificate part may be used to create more than one signature.
+[O6.7] A Digital Signature Certificate part should be the target of at least one Digital Signature Certificate relationship from a Digital Signature XML Signature part.
 [S6.2]

 Digital Signature Markup